-To the Members of JINDAL COTEX LTD.
+To the Members of

-Report on the Standalone financial statements
+Report on the Standalone Ind AS financial statements

-We have audited the accompanying standalone financial statements of JINDAL COTEX LTD.(the Company) which comprise the Balance Sheet as at March 31 2017 and theStatement of Profit and Loss (including other comprehensive income) Cash FlowStatement and the statement of changes in equity for the year then ended and asummary of significant accounting policies and other explanatory information (herein after referredto as "standalone Ind AS financial statements").
+We have audited the accompanying Standalone Ind AS financial statements of JINDAL COTEXLTD. ("the Company") which comprise the Balance Sheet as at March 31 2021 andthe Statement of Profit and Loss (including other comprehensive income) Cash FlowStatement and the statement of changes in equity for the year then ended and a summary ofsignificant accounting policies and other explanatory information (herein after referredto as "standalone Ind AS financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the standalone financial statements give the information required by the Actin the manner so required and give a true and fair view except for thematter given in Emphasis of matter paragraph in conformity with the accountingprinciples generally accepted in India: a) In the case of the Balance Sheet of the stateof affairs of the Company as at March 31 2017 b) In the case of the Statement of Profitand Loss of the Loss for the year ended on that date; and c) In the case of the Cash FlowStatement of the cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the standalone financial statements give the information required by theCompanies Act 2013 in the manner so required and give a true and fair view except for thematter given in Emphasis of matter paragraph in conformity with the accounting principlesgenerally accepted in India of the state of affairs of the Company as at 31 March 2021and its Profit and Loss (including other comprehensive income) Cash Flow Statement andstatement of changes in equity for the year ended.

 Emphasis of Matter

 We draw attention to the following:

 1. In the absence of balance confirmations of Trade receivables Trade payables andLoans Advances the impact on the financial statements is not ascertainable.

 2. Since the accounts of the Company have declared NPA with all the banks/financialinstitutions no balance confirmation is thus available since their declaration as NPA.